Project Management: 31 best techniques, practices, and tools

 - Complex and ambiguous projects — traditionally, these are software development projects, but Scrum can also be an efficient approach for marketing projects and leadership teams.

-Extreme Programming (XP) is a specific agile software development framework whose main aim is to help the team produce higher-quality software.
+Extreme Programming (XP) is a specific agile software development framework whose main aim is to help the team produce higher-quality software while using less time to manage project releases and satisfy customers’ needs.

 Extreme Programing mandates the following project-related activities and principles: